-

 Bio

-Influenced by melodies of her multicultural upbringing, the New York-based artist draws from introspective lyricism and pulsing grooves for when you want to run away and find yourself at the same time.
+Lillimure is a singer, songwriter, and producer based in New York.
+Influenced by melodies of her multicultural upbringing, she draws from introspective lyricism and pulsing grooves for when you want to run away and find yourself at the same time.
 Lillimure’s genre-bending sound can be described as pop with a heavy sensibility to musicianship influenced by sounds from R&B, jazz, and folk to the likes of John Mayer, Tom Misch, and Emily King.
-Just in time for the 11th hour of summer, Lillimure's new single "So Far '' has been deemed the Soft Girl Summer anthem.
-Written by Lillimure and Sam Everett, "So Far" is a soft r&b instrumentation with a lush vocal arrangement.
-The first single off an upcoming album, Lillimure is very excited to share her upcoming work debuting as a producer.